-The MIHS Islander prioritizes student events, sports and accomplishments.
-We strive to cover sporting competitions, plays, awards, events and student accomplishments.
+The MIHS Islander strives to cover important sporting competitions, plays, awards, events and student accomplishments.

 The MIHS Islander has the right to publish, promote and advertise articles that do not infringe on legal obligations as outlined in our definition of unprotected speech.
 Only under the Editorial Board’s discretion will an article be removed from mihsislander.org.

 In accordance with Washington state law, the Adviser assists students with the production process and gives advice on law and ethics, but is not responsible or liable for any content produced by student members of The MIHS Islander.

 While The MIHS Islander is considered school-sponsored speech, all published media is exempt from administrative control and prior review.
 As such, no media published by The MIHS Islander through any medium is representative of the views of Mercer Island School District and its administration.
 The MIHS Islander’s student journalists accept all responsibility for views expressed by the newspaper, excluding guest submissions.

 Mercer Island High School assumes no liability for content published by The MIHS Islander and asks all student journalists to recognize that with editorial control comes responsibility, including the responsibility to follow professional journalism standards.

 All newspapers will be postmarked to all paid subscribers within three business days of the initial distribution.
 If you paid for a subscription but did not receive a copy of The MIHS Islander, please contact the Business Manager.

 Subscriptions can be purchased on Fees and Photos Day and Curriculum Night at the beginning of the school year, on the Mercer Island High School online payment page, on the “Subscribe & Advertise” page on mihsislander.org or by contacting the Business Manager at email@example.com.